Service Number 39828

 Commemorated at: Karachi 1918 War Memorial, Pakistan

 Walter Bootland was born in Collingham on the 7th October 1875, the third of nine children of William and Elizabeth Bootland and the eldest son.
 Walter married Christiana Westoby on the 1st September 1900 in the Weslyan Chapel in Wetherby, but by the census date in 1911, Walter and Christina were living at 12 Standard Terrace, Nothallerton with their children Edward, Eric Adkin and Winifred, as well as Walter's sister-in-law, Minna Westoby.
-At the start of the war Walter in Bridlington.
+At the start of the war we think Walter was living in Bridlington.
+A fourth child, Raymond, just missed appearing on the 1911 census, being born on the 27th April, 25 days after census day.

 Walter served first in the King's Own Yorkshire Light Infantry but later transferred to the 1st Garrison Battalion of the Yorkshire Regiment.
 We do not know exactly when Walter joined this battalion, but it was raised around Pontefract in October 1915 and sailed to Bombay on Christmas Eve 1915.
 The battalion's job was to garrison and protect Britain's interests in its colony in India.
 At the time of the armistice in November 1918 the battalion was stationed at Sialkot in the Punjab.